joelhawksley/identity/talks/2021/slides.md

 ^ Is the view complex, with many different possible states?

 ^ If so, we might use a component so we can unit test all of the permutations.

+---

+# Partial / ViewModel

+^ The most common case for using ViewComponents is in place of a partial or ViewModel.

 ^ Otherwise, we don't.